thuml/HashNet/README.md

 This is the code release for "HashNet: Deep Learning to Hash by Continuation" (ICCV 2017)

+The caffe version is in directory "caffe".

-The pytorch version is under developing.
+The pytorch version is in directory "pytorch".
 We have released the version test on PyTorch Version 0.3.1.

 ## Citation
 If you use this code for your research, please consider citing: